+Directorate of Distance and Online Education, University of Jammu, M.A.
+Political Sciences, Semester II, Political Theory 207

-NOIL a.
-Ose the space given below for your answers.
-Ose separate sheet if space is not sufficient.
-1. How do you differentiate the writings of young Marx with Old Marx?
-2. What are the three legacies on which Marx developed his philosophy?
+NOTE : Use the space given below for your answers.
+Use separate sheet if space is not sufficient.

+1. How do you differentiate the writings of young Marx with Old Marx ?

+2. What are the three legacies on which Marx developed his philosophy ?

-The manner of production in a society shapes the character of the political and legal astitutions, the morality and the prevailing ideas.
-How do you understand this?
+3. The manner of production in a society shapes the character of the political and legal institutions, the morality and the prevailing ideas.
+How do you understand this ?

-Marx identified contradictory tendencies within capitalism that would inevitably ead to its collapse.
-What are they?

-H Now proletarian revolution is different from all other revolutions?
+Directorate of Distance and Online Education, University of Jammu, M.A.
+Political Sciences, Semester II, Political Theory 208 identified contradictory tendencies within capitalism that ably lead to its collapse.
+What are they ? tory lead to its conapse.
+What are they ?
+How proletarian revolution is different from all other revolutions

-3.1.3 NEO-MARXISM
+3.3.3 NEO-MARXISM